SteelSeries/gamesense-sdk/doc/api/writing-handlers-in-golisp.md

 then you would create the file `%PROGRAMDATA%/SteelSeries/SteelSeries Engine 3/haX0rBindings/my_game.lsp`.

-_Note:_ Any handlers created in this file will now override all other handler values for the game in question, including those configured through SteelSeries Engine 3.
+_Note:_ Any handlers created a haX0rBindings file will now override all other handler values for the game in question, including those configured through SteelSeries Engine 3.
 Those events will also not appear in SteelSeries Engine as available for customization unless the file is removed.

 ## Basic example and breakdown ##